rmcomplexity/blog/_posts/2018-01-01-pycon-2018-what-i-learned-as-progcom.md

 image: /assets/imgaes/pycon2018_original.png
 ---
 Attending PyCon has been in my wishlist for a while now.
 This year I convinced myself to do everything possible to attend PyCon 2018.
 I decided I had to earn it.
 I know, this sounds intense, it's not. *First* of all there are no requirements to attend PyCon (other than buying a ticket).
-*Second*, By **"earn it"** I meant to, at least, submit a talk.
+*Second*, by **"earn it"** I meant to, at least, submit a talk.
 And I already had a few ideas.
 *Third*, PyCon has a lot of opportunities to get involved, help  out and meet some awesome people.
 Coincidentally my criteria of **"earn it"** was to either submit a talk (as mentioned before), become a reviewer and/or volunteer for something.
 I'll expand on the first two on this article.